Johann Kulik: Workmanship

-He based his models always on the basis of some fine Italian specimen he had handled including Antonio Stradivari, Joseph Guarneri filius Andreae, Pietro Guarneri, and Giovanni Paolo Maggini.
+Kulik based his models always on the basis of some fine Italian specimen he had handled including Antonio Stradivari, Joseph Guarneri filius Andreae, Pietro Guarneri, and Giovanni Paolo Maggini.

 After 1850, he got enthusiastic about a specimen of Andrea Guarneri and henceforth followed his master almost exclusively.

 Some superb examples bear coat of arms, as they were commissioned by nobility.